AlenaKizenko/pia3_amphipod_opsins/README.md

 All work was performed on server.

 ### Identification of opsin genes of Baikal amphipodes
 Transcriptomes' assemblies \[2] (PRJNA321360) were downloaded and renamed manually.
 Quality control was done using BUSCO (Benchmarking Universal Single-Copy Orthologs, default parameters) \[4].
 Result statistics were summarized using ***`extract_statistics_busco.py`*** script, then .txt file was converted to .csv file; family names were added manually as a new column in this .csv file.
 Two rounds of PIA \[3] (phylogenetically-informed annotation) were performed: first time with E-value 10e-20, second time with E-value 10e-10.
+Command for PIA search: bash ***`run_pia.sh`***.
 Information about the amount of identified opsins was added to .csv file.
 Results of PIA pipeline - identified opsins - were counted and quality/quantity histograms were plotted using ***` 	amphipods_opsins`*** R-project scripts.
 Filtered opsins were used for gblocks processing \[6] and further phylogenetic Bayesian tree building using IQTree (parameters: -st AA -m TEST -bb 1100 -abayes -nt AUTO).
 Final Baeysian tree was visualized and colored using iTOL (Interactive tree of life) \[5].